AdobeDocs/experience-platform.en/help/dashboards/guides/profiles.md

 The [!UICONTROL Profiles] [!UICONTROL Detail] workspace displays several pre-configured widgets that convey information specific to that profile.
 This information allows you to understand key attributes of the profile at a glance.
 You can also customize your [!UICONTROL Profiles] [!UICONTROL Detail] workspace by creating your own widgets.
 See the section on [how to add widgets](#add-widgets) for more details.

-![The [!UICONTROL Profiles] [!UICONTROL Detail] workspace.](../images/profiles/profile-details-workspace.png)
+![The [!UICONTROL Profiles] [!UICONTROL Detail] workspace with the [!UICONTROL Detail] tab highlighted.](../images/profiles/profile-details-workspace.png)

-### Profile details widgets
+### Profile details widgets {#widgets}

-The pre-configured profile details widgets are as follows.
+The pre-configured profile details widgets are as follows:

 #### Customer profile {#customer-profile}

 The [!UICONTROL Customer profile] widget displays the first and last name of the user associated with the profile, as well as their [!UICONTROL Profile ID].
+A profile ID is an auto-generated identifier associated with an identity type and represents a profile.
+To learn more about identities and identity namespaces, see the [identities overview](../../rtcdp/profile/identities-overview.md).

 ![The Customer profile widget.](../images/profiles/customer-profile.png)